Endersik4/MarineRunner/ListOfAllFeatures.md

 - The message "Confirm Loading" will appear. <br/>
 <h4> - Save Game </h4>
 - Saves game when can (cant save while in Air or in Combat) <br/>
-- The notification appear after saving the game <br/>
+- The notification "Saved Game" appear after saving the game <br/>
 <h4> - Settings </h4>
 - (Game, Audio, Video, Bindings) Settings, Accept, Back to Defaults <br/>
 - Every settings (game, audio etc) is in List View and one entry == one setting <br/>